BughunterT/budget-tracker/README.md

 # budget-tracker
+Video Demo:  <URL HERE>
-A command-line budget tracker built in Python for tracking income, expenses, and spending by category.
+Description :A command-line budget tracker built in Python for tracking income, expenses, and spending by category.